-The Lewisboro Garden Club, a non-profit organization, was founded in 1972 to promote the art of gardening, aid in conserving natural flora and help beautify public areas.
+The Lewisboro Garden Club, a non-profit organization, was founded in 1972 to promote the art of gardening, to aid in conserving natural flora and to help beautify public areas.

 The Lewisboro Garden Club coordinates Golden Roads, a roadside daffodil beautification initiative.
 Golden Roads, in its fifteenth year, encourages homeowners and businesses to plant daffodils along their roadsides.
 Each fall we plant thousands of daffodils in public spaces, with over 50,000 daffodil bulbs planted to date.

 Every December we make holiday evergreen swags and mount them on signs at 24 locations throughout Lewisboro, including hamlet markers and public building signs.
 To commemorate Earth Day, we participate activities that range from road clean ups to creating a meadow at Onatru Farm.

 Finally In January as part of the Town’s First Day Celebration we have a pine cone feeder workshop for families at the Onatru Farm.